$\mu$PLAN: Summarizing using a Content Plan as Cross-Lingual Bridge: Plans as a Cross-Lingual Bridge

+We then use the inter-language information from the knowledge base to pivot content plans across languages.
+For each entity, we obtain its canonical designation in both the language of the source document and the language of the target summary.
+We provide an example of the multilingual mappings in our annotated content plans in Figure~\ref{fig:plans_with_pivots}.

-In particular, we see that this strategy enables the mapping of entities that do not have an equivalent name in the target language to fully-localized names.
-This way the model learns to generate a content plan of localized entities in the target language rather than translated entity plans.
+This strategy enables the mapping of entities that do not have an equivalent name in the target language to fully-localized names.
+And the model learns to generate a content plan of localized entities, avoiding errors induced by translation.